Japan's Suga wins party leadership race, headed for premiership

 Suga, whose resume is thin on diplomatic experience, faces geopolitical challenges such as building ties with the winner of the Nov.
 3 U.S. presidential election and balancing concern over China’s maritime aggressiveness with bilateral economic interdependence.

-Speculation is simmering that Suga will call a snap election for parliament’s lower house as soon as next month to boost his chances of winning a full three-year term as LDP chief next year.
-A vote for the lower chamber must be held by late October 2021.

-Suga, the son of a strawberry farmer from northern Japan who got his start in politics as a local assemblyman, has since 2012 held the key post of chief cabinet secretary, acting as Abe’s top government spokesman, coordinating policies and keeping bureaucrats in line.
+The son of a strawberry farmer from northern Japan who got his start in politics as a local assemblyman, Suga has since 2012 held the key post of chief cabinet secretary, acting as Abe’s top government spokesman, coordinating policies and keeping bureaucrats in line.

+“I was born as the oldest son of a farmer in Akita.
+Without any knowledge or blood ties, I launched into the world of politics, starting from zero - and have been able to become leader of the LDP, with all its traditions and history,” said Suga, whose modest origins differ from many LDP lawmakers.

+“I will devote all of myself to work for Japan and its citizens,” he said in brief remarks after the party vote.

-Suga also won robust backing from LDP local chapters, where Ishiba had originally thought to be strong.
+Suga also won robust backing from LDP local chapters.
 According to a tally by public broadcaster NHK, he took 89 votes from the chapter representatives versus 42 for Ishiba and 10 for Kishida.

 Additional reporting by Chang-Ran Kim, Chris Gallagher and Antoni Slodkowski; Editing by William Mallard, Lincoln Feast and Gerry Doyle